 The Ministry of the Ignatian Spiritual Exercises

-The Ministry of the Ignatian Spiritual Exercises is a four-course sequence that may be taken as a stand-alone certificate or as a concentration in the D.Min program.
-The sequence, offered in collaboration with Amoris Christi, is designed for those who would like to appropriate, strengthen, and integrate the charisms associated with the art of contemplative spiritual direction in the living tradition of Ignatian prayer and discernment of spirits.
+The concentration in the Ministry of the Ignatian Spiritual Exercises builds upon the core curriculum of the standard Doctor of Ministry program.
+It replaces four courses in the original curriculum with a focused, four-course sequence dedicated specifically to the Ignatian Spiritual Exercises.
+Offered in collaboration with Amoris Christi, this sequence is designed for those seeking to appropriate, strengthen, and integrate the charisms associated with contemplative spiritual direction within the living tradition of Ignatian prayer and the discernment of spirits.

-Recognizing the unique training Christian Leaders require for accompanying others, the courses are fashioned to engender in-depth understanding and knowledge of Ignatian contemplative spiritual direction and retreat ministry.
-Participants will be equipped to apply this fruitful art to their ministerial calling, whether parish work, Christian formation, or beyond.
+Recognizing the unique formation required of Christian leaders who accompany others spiritually, the courses cultivate deep understanding and practical competency in Ignatian contemplative spiritual direction and retreat ministry.
+Participants will be equipped to apply this art fruitfully in parish settings, Christian formation contexts, and other ministerial environments.

 Students interested in applying require: